LiveXP/kazaar/README.md

 Features
 --------
-* Webinterface to run Check
+* Web Interface to run daily Check
   * Mark Down Editor
   * Ability to copy/past ScreenShot easyly
   * Send the result by email (if wanted)
 * Organisation by project / customer
-* Get a view on the global progression
+* Get a view on the daily global progression
 * Get Statistic by month
 * Consult the history by Check and/or Date
 * Admin Web Interface for :